ffund/compe-design-project/lab1/getting-started-sbc.md

 1. Connect your laptop to the `ece4313` network.
 Show a screenshot that demonstrates how you can tell you have done this step successfully.
 2. Power on the Pi and have it load the operating system from SD card.
 Show a photo that demonstrates how you can tell you have done this step successfully.
 3. Open a terminal on your laptop.
 Show a screenshot that demonstrates how you can tell you have done this step successfully.
 4. Identify the address of your Pi on the `ece4313` network.
-Show a photo to demonstrate.
+Show a photo to demonstrate this step.
 5. Use SSH to connect to a terminal session on your Pi, with this address.
 Show a photo that demonstrates how you can tell you have done this step successfully.

 ---

 \newpage

-## Enable VNC and establish a VNC session over the ece4313 network
+## Enable VNC

 Now that you have a terminal session on the Pi, you can also enable VNC on the Pi, so that you can also establish a graphical connection.
 The Raspberry Pi OS includes a configuration tool called `raspi-config` that we can use to enable VNC.
 Run